 Prepare For Disruption — It’s The Flip Side Of Transformation

 These dramatic changes in buyers’ behavior, disruptive business models, and fast-paced technology evolution have conspired to mandate an evolution for B2B marketing.
 B2B marketing leaders must transform from a legacy of brand stewards, lead generation machines, and sales supporters to fulfill a broader purpose.
+They must ultimately align leadership around customer value — and in the process, drive sustainable growth for the business.

 Stepping up to the destiny that will fulfill marketing’s new purpose is a strategic initiative that will first disrupt and then transform your marketing organization.
 When faced with a difficult transformational challenge, it’s useful to deconstruct that challenge into a number of smaller, more tractable changes.
 Making these changes requires mindset shifts and some philosophical from-to pivots: